rekalogika/rekalogika.dev/docs/mapper/13-overriding-transformer.md

 title: Overriding Transformer
 ---

+If the mapper chooses the wrong transformer for the job, you can override it by decorating the correct transformer and adding it to the mapping table.

-If you need to override the transformer picked by the mapper, you can do so by creating a custom transformer like this:
+Suppose you have a `YourObject` class and a `YourObjectDto` class, but the mapper does not use the desired transformer for the job.
+You can fix it by decorating the correct transformer like this:

 ```php
 use Rekalogika\Mapper\Transformer\AbstractTransformerDecorator;